 Joy’s instructions above don’t go into details like tightening.
 Each braider should tighten their own loops by spreading them apart after any loop has moved from one of their hands to the other.
 There is no point in tightening after a loop has only been moved between fingers of the same hand.
 I find that it is less important for the two braiders to tighten loops against each other (after they exchange loops at the end of each row) – most of the necessary tightening has already been done by then, and more effectively than by pulling against each other.

-When the two braiders combine their 5-loop braids and work together in braiding a 10-loop braid, they braid in mirror-image from each other.
+When the two braiders combine their 5-loop braids and work together to create a 10-loop braid, they braid in mirror-image from each other.
 (The left braider would start braiding as in Step 1 of the directions above; and the right braider would start as in Step 3.
 By that point they should already know the braid, though, so they won’t have to follow these instructions!
 They just mirror each other’s moves.
 Make sure both braiders start braiding with 3 loops on the outer hand, and 2 loops on the inner hand (outer hand is furthest from the other braider; inner hand is closest to the other braider).

 Step 5: the loop exchange between the two braiders.